Morwenn/cpp-sort/doc/sorter-adapters.md

 the different sorters shall have a different `cppsort::iterator_category` so that they can work side by side without overlapping.

-The staibility of the *resulting sorter* is `true` if and only if the stability of every *adapter sorter* is `true`.
+The stability of the *resulting sorter* is `true` if and only if the stability of every *adapter sorter* is `true`.
 The iterator category of the *resulting sorter* is the most permissive iterator category among the the *adapted sorters*.